The Little Girl who became Daughter to a King

 Now she looks forward to the end of her story…

-She is the princess in the fairy tales who will face still more difficult trials.
+She is the princess in the fairy tales who will face yet more difficult trials.
 Then her King will return and take her home to His palace in the sky.
 And they will live Happily Ever After.